 Bistro Boudin Restaurant and Bar (160 Jefferson St., 2nd Floor)

 Boudin at Fisherman’s Wharf has a sourdough starter from 1849.
-Their handsome Bistro is where you can get the dish that tourists always associate with SF: chowder in a sourdough bowl.
+Their handsome Bistro is where you can get the dish that visitors always associate with San Francisco: clam chowder in a sourdough bowl.
 There are also oysters, mussels, cioppino and more.
 Kids are welcome.

 The Franciscan Crab Restaurant (Pier 43 1/2)